sailfishos/docs.sailfishos.org/Develop/Collaborate/Contribution_Example/README.md

 This document describes contribution example how to contribute the code:

 For this example, we will consider a hypothetical bug which affects the Sailfish Browser.
-A community member discovers that for some content-aggregator sites, the wrong User Agent string seems to be used when fetching content.
-These are the steps that should be taking in contributing a fix:
+A community member discovers that for some content-aggregator sites, a wrong User Agent string seems to be used when fetching content.
+These are the steps that should be taken in contributing a fix:

-1\) An issue must be filed on <https://github.com/sailfishos/sailfish-browser/issues> with example issue template from above.
+1\) File a new issue using the [example issue template](/Develop/Collaborate/Issue_Report_Example/) to <https://github.com/sailfishos/sailfish-browser/issues>.

-2\) The issue is to be commented that the user will start investigating it.
+2\) Comment on the issue that you will start investigating it.

 3\) First place to look for the issue is the upstream code repository: <https://github.com/sailfishos/sailfish-browser>.
-In this case, a closer inspection reveals that the user that agent override behaviour is defined in code from the `embedlite-components-qt5` package.
+In this case, a closer inspection reveals that the user agent override behaviour is defined in code from the `embedlite-components-qt5` package.

 4\) To find the upstream repository for the `embedlite-components-qt5` package, the following command can be used on a Sailfish OS device: `rpm -qi embedlite-components-qt5 | grep URL`.
 The upstream repository URL in this case is <https://github.com/sailfishos/embedlite-components>.